Emerging Leaders I and Emerging Leaders Facilitation will be offered in Fall 2019.

 *OCTOBER 3rd IS THE LAST DAY TO ENROLL*

 Provides skills and practice for group facilitation of leadership activities.
 The program will focus on the development of confidence, communication and organizational skills to promote effective groups.

 Builds skills in the areas of: Communication, Processing, Participant Assessment, Event planning, Teaching Skills, Team-building, Group Dynamics, Risk Management, and Flexibility/Adaptability.

-- Fill out applications *APPLICATIONS ARE AVAILABLE FOR DOWNLOADING ABOVE*
+- Fill out applications *SEE MIKE HO FOR AN APPLICATION*

 - Complete EL1 and/or EL2 with a B or better

 Enroll in the 2 credit LDR101, LDR102, or LDR 201.
 The total cost for the program is the cost of a 2 credit course plus a course fees.